This blog is geared towards brands looking to learn about PR, and PR professionals looking to keep up to date on the latest PR trends and news

 A common frustration amongst PR professionals is how often they are approached by startups, founders and businesses who say “We don’t have much of a budget.
 We just want a press release so that the WSJ will cover us.”
 Sigh.

-It’s time to demystify this statement - not only for the startup founders and business owners, but also to help PR professionals properly articulate their value.
+It’s time to demystify this statement - not only for the startup founders, business owners, and entrepreneurs, but also to help PR professionals properly articulate their value.

 So here it is.
-Your PR consultant (or agency) is doing a lot more than “just” writing a press release to get you that headline media coverage.
+Your PR consultant (or agency) is doing a lot more than “just” writing a press release to get you that headline media and press coverage.
 The journey from signing a contract to seeing media coverage for your company involves many laborious steps.
-It includes research, writing, competitive analysis and relationship building.
+It includes research, writing, competitive analysis, and relationship-building to boost credibility.

 Imagine if after building your startup where you spent many sleepless nights cultivating the value proposition, identifying your target audience, understanding what you were solving for, getting customer validation, pitching investors, showing how it will impact the world...you launched.
 And well….